Lecturer & Senior Fellow

 Mercator Institute for Chinese Studies

-At the start of 2020 I joined MERICS as the Head of Global China Research, leading the foreign policy team.
+In 2020-2021 I was the Head of Global China Research, leading the foreign policy team.
 I co-led a project on changing US-China relations and the implications for Europe as part of a Ford Foundation grant that resulted in multiple publications.
 I also led a co-authored study on China’s global trade strategy for German and EU policy makers during Germany’s EU Council presidency in 2020.

 Resident Scholar